6 Common Roof Problems In Long Island

 Causes of Gutter and Downspout Problems:

 - Clogged Gutters: Leaves, debris, and dirt can accumulate in gutters, causing water to back up and overflow onto the roof.
+This water can eventually seep into the roof structure, leading to rot and interior damage.

 - Improper Slope: If gutters aren’t sloped correctly, water may not drain properly, leading to standing water that can damage the roof and fascia.
+On flat roofs, this water pooling can cause significant long-term problems.

 - Damaged Downspouts: Downspouts that are blocked or disconnected can cause water to pool around your foundation, potentially leading to basement flooding and roof damage.
+Using roof sealant to repair cracks and leaks in gutters and flashing can help ensure proper water drainage and prevent water damage.

 How to Avoid Common Long Island Roof Problems